 ICYMI: Rubio Joins Fox and Friends

-Washington, D.C. — U.S. Senator Marco Rubio (R-FL) joined Fox and Friends to discuss the Democrats’ COVID relief bill and the crisis at the border.
-See below for highlights and watch the video here.
+Washington, D.C. — U.S. Senator Marco Rubio (R-FL) joined Fox and Friends to discuss Senate Republicans’ HEALS Act, his new small business relief package, the presidential election, the possibility of a safe return to youth team sports in the fall, and COVID-19 cases in South Florida.
+See below for highlights and watch the full interview here.